PBhachu/Peggy/README.md

 ### Effortless conversion with every drop.

-Pegger lives in your Dock and is built to instantly convert your image files (and multi-page PDFs) into JPEGs with a simple drop.
+Peggy lives in your Dock and is built to instantly convert your image files (and multi-page PDFs) into JPEGs with a simple drop.
 When you need more, an advanced dialogue lets you resize, compress, and even convert to other formats.

 <br /><br /><br />